whizcomp/bus/README.md

 # bus
 # install node js version v14.12.0 or more
+# install mongodb
-run npm i
+# run npm i
-head to the bus-trans repository for front end
+# head to the bus-trans repository for front-end